 Listen to the advisory service for Tairua bar that is broadcast over Coastguard radio in their station notices.The advisory indicates whether the bar is:

 Level 3: not recommended – navigation is likely to be hazardous.

-Harbourmasters will also advise users of bar status by placing public signs at the harbourmaster’s office, appropriate boat ramps and/or wharves.
+Our harbourmasters also place public signs about bar status at the harbourmaster’s office, appropriate boat ramps and/or wharves.

-PLEASE NOTE: The Now Casting VHF channels mentioned in the Bar Crossing films have changed.
-To see current Now Casting VHF channels, please click here(external link).
+PLEASE NOTE: The Now Casting VHF channels mentioned in the Bar Crossing films have since changed.
+To see current Now Casting VHF channels, please click here.